-During its most recent fiscal year, the fund paid the advisor a management fee equal to 0.79% of average daily net assets (including any waivers and/or reimbursements).
-The fee schedule above became effective on April 27, 2020.
+During its most recent fiscal year, the fund paid the advisor a management fee equal to 0.69% of average daily net assets (including any waivers and/or reimbursements).

 The basis for the Board of Trustees' approval of the advisory fees, and of the investment advisory agreement overall, including the subadvisory agreement, is discussed in the fund's most recent annual shareholder report for the period ended August 31.